foliant-docs/foliantcontrib.includes/README.md

 :   Flag that defines whether includes in included documents should be processed.

 `extensions`
-:   List of file extensions where includes will be processed.
-Might be useful if you want to include content into config-file or a template-file.
-Default: `[md]`.
+:   List of file extensions that defines the types of files which should be processed looking for include statements.
+Might be useful if you need to include some content from third-party sources into non-Markdown files like configs, templates, reports, etc. Defaults to `[md]`.

 `aliases`
 :   Mapping from aliases to Git repository URLs.
 Once defined here, an alias can be used to refer to the repository instead of its full URL.